shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 assets need to be designed to enable developers to move code as freely as possible across the different locations.

-- For **off-chain** development, developers need libraries to securely manage user wallets and to invoke remote API functions.
+- For **Remote SDK** development, developers need libraries to securely manage user wallets and to invoke remote API functions.
 Most mainstream languages provide the core crypto and network capabilities needed to build these libraries.
-- For **on-chain** development, developers needs a framework that provides an implementation of the peer-to-peer network protocol as well as many of the core types such as block and transaction.
+- For **Node SDK** development, developers needs a framework that provides an implementation of the peer-to-peer network protocol as well as many of the core types such as block and transaction.
   - Note, this does not need to be a full consensus node implementation.
-An extensible framework for building on-chain nodes is likely to be more useful to developers than a consensus node implementation.
+A plugin base SDK or an extensible framework for building blockchain nodes is likely to be more useful to developers than a consensus node implementation.
-- For **in-chain** development, developers need a compiler than can convert smart contracts written in their language of choice to NeoVM byte code.
+- For **Contract SDK** development, developers need a compiler than can convert smart contracts written in their language of choice to NeoVM byte code.
   Additionally they need reference libraries for NeoVM capabilities for developers to code and compile against.
 Developers also need tools for